-Registration for Regional Testing is done online at: http://www.testing.wisc.edu.
-This registration program begins February 1, 2012.
+Registration for Regional Testing is done online at:http://www.testing.wisc.edu/centerpages/regionaltesting.html.
+This registration program begins February 1, 2016.
 You will see what sites are open and get immediate confirmation that can be printed on the spot.
 No confirmation letters will be mailed to you.
-You will receive an email confirming your test date and site.
+So be sure to print or write down the confirmation information when you register.

 How do I pick a date for testing so it doesn't conflict with school functions such as sporting events, band, choir or other social events?

 Check with your coaches, teachers or other high school staff to be sure you know the dates for these events.
 If there is any possibility that you will be involved, please leave those dates open and do not choose them for testing

 What if I want to change or cancel my paper/pencil test date?

 Do not call the Center for Placement Testing or any campuses to change or cancel your test date.
 To change or cancel your registration, go to our website at:http://www.testing.wisc.edu/centerpages/regionaltesting.html.
 You can use our online registration system to change or cancel your registration site and/or date.
 You only need to know your name and the date of birth you entered when you registered, to change or cancel your registration.
 However, changing can be difficult as popular sites fill quickly and you cannot change to a site once the registration deadline for that date has passed.